Skip to main content

 Conclusion

 These things are not good.
-They are sinful and the Lord is not pleased with them.
-We should not watch things which God does not approve of.
+They are sinful, and the Lord is not pleased with them.
+We should not watch things that God does not approve of.
 God does not approve of this show.
 For these reasons, Christians should not watch and consume this anime.

 Sources: